"""

 List of strings containing the names of the coil currents to be assigned.

-targets : list
+target_names : list

 target_dIy : float